Is an Accelerated Payment a good idea?

 Other Mortgage Payments

-Wan to be mortgage free sooner?
+Want to be mortgage free sooner?
 Here’s some other mortgage payment options available:

-- 20:20 Penalty-free Pre-Payment: You can pay up to 20% of the original mortgage balance on the mortgage anniversary date and reduce your interest costs.
+- 20:20 Penalty-Free Pre-Payment: You can pay up to 20% of the original mortgage balance on the mortgage anniversary date and reduce your interest costs.
 You can also increase your regular mortgage payment amount by up to 20% each year.